Skip to main content

 • Always take valacyclovir according to your healthcare provider’s instructions.

-Valacyclovir, sold under the brand name Valtrex, is an antiviral drug.
-It’s an L-valine ester of acyclovir and belongs to a class of drugs called purine nucleoside analogs.
-The U.S. Food and Drug Administration (FDA) has approved it to treat and prevent herpes simplex virus (genital and cold sores) and varicella-zoster virus, which can cause chickenpox and shingles.
+Valacyclovir, sold under the brand name Valtrex, is an antiviral medication that is approved to treat viral infections, including herpes simplex virus (genital and cold sores) and varicella-zoster virus, which can cause chickenpox and shingles.

-People who take valacyclovir to treat these viruses often want to know: How long does it take for valacyclovir to work?
+People who take valacyclovir may wonder: How long does it take for valacyclovir to work?
 Thankfully, valacyclovir works fairly quickly once you take it.
 “Valacyclovir typically begins to take effect within 2-3 days, sometimes sooner, after the first dose,” says Soma Mandal, MD, an internist at Summit Health.

-Here, we’ll discuss everything you need to know about the length of time it takes valacyclovir to work, including factors that affect this time, proper dosing, and whether there are certain situations where you should not take it.
+Here, we’ll go over everything you need to know about how long it takes valacyclovir to work, including factors that affect how long it takes, proper dosing of valacyclovir, and if there are certain situations where you should not take valacyclovir.

 How long does valacyclovir take to work?

-If you are dealing with an outbreak of herpes, chickenpox, or shingles, you want relief as soon as possible.
+If you are dealing with a herpes outbreak, chickenpox, or shingles, you want relief as soon as possible.
 The good news is that valacyclovir provides fairly quick relief from symptoms.

 So, how fast does valacyclovir work, exactly?
 “Within one to two hours of taking the first dose, valacyclovir is already working to shorten the course of your infection,” says Jacob Siegel, MD, assistant professor in Dermatology at Yale School of Medicine.
 “While you will not feel it working, you will know it helps when you start to notice lesions crusting over and healing more quickly.”

 Most people can tell valacyclovir is starting to work when they observe a reduction in the severity and duration of their symptoms, Dr. Mandel says.
 “For example, in the case of HSV, there should be less pain, itching, and a reduction in the number of skin lesions,” she describes.
 “With shingles, people often notice a decrease in the intensity of pain and the size of the rash.”
-Full resolution of your symptoms as well as full healing of any rashes or skin lesions, indicates the full effectiveness of valacyclovir, Dr. Mandel adds.
+Dr. Mandel adds that full resolution of your symptoms and full healing of any rashes or skin lesions indicate the full effectiveness of valacyclovir.

 What can affect how long it takes valacyclovir to work?

-• Herpes cold sores: Take 2000 mg two times a day for one day, 12 hours apart
+• Cold sores: Take 2000 mg two times a day for one day, 12 hours apart

 • Genital herpes initial episode: Take 1000 mg two times a day for 10 days